Blueberry Zucchini Muffins

 • 1 cup cane sugar or ½ cup each white and brown sugar

-• 2 cups (250g) whole wheat pastry flour or all-purpose flour plus 1 ½ tablespoons to flour the berries
+• 2 cups (250g) whole wheat pastry flour or all-purpose flour plus 1 ½ tablespoons for the berries

 • ¼ tsp salt